KeyWarden/Project-5-Productivity-Planner-Resubmission/README.md

 ### Code Used

-Most of the code for my back-end was originall written for my inital submission in another repository, which can be found [here](https://github.com/KeyWarden/Project-5-Productivity-Planner/tree/main).
+Most of the code for my back-end was originally written for my inital submission in another repository, which can be found [here](https://github.com/KeyWarden/Project-5-Productivity-Planner/tree/main).

 ### Content